WHY LIBRARIES MATTER

 - The Welsh Public Library Standards set out what a library service should provide, and now include outcome measures to show the benefits of using libraries.

-- NB: Public Library Standards for England have, most unfortunately, been abolished.
-Purely as a reminder, go to:
+NB: Public Library Standards for England have, most unfortunately, been abolished.
+Purely as a reminder, you can see them here

 Free!
 Fun video ‘The Magic of Libraries’ by Time To Read, the NW Libraries reader development partnership, who are ‘happy for it to be shared as widely as possible’.